waheedahmed55/mfTest/README.md

 	public AnalyticsReport analyze(List<User> users);
 }
 ```

-	* AnalyticsReport : This is class that builds report once analyzers are done analyzing.
+	* AnalyticsReport.java : This is class that builds report once analyzers are done analyzing.

 ```Java